ocervell/gunicorn-opentelemetry-poc/README.md

     -   A Prometheus `receiver` to scrape the `statsd-exporter` metrics (drop-in replacement for a full-fledged Prometheus instance).

     -   An OpenCensus `receiver` to receive the application custom metrics sent via the SDK.

+-   `OpenTelemetry` agent is also deployed as a `deployment` and configured with:

+    -   An OpenCensus `receiver` to receive the application custom metrics sent by the `daemonset`.

     -   A `Cloud Trace` and `Cloud Monitoring` `exporter` to ship metrics and traces to Cloud Operations.